stefanaerospace/tinyxml2-quickstart/README.md

 Notes: this technique "vendors" tinyxml2 to your project.
 So no git submodules, additional builds, or downloads are needed.
-Cmake fetches the source and builds tinyxml2 while it is also building your code, but doesn't add it to your file tree.
+Cmake fetches the source and builds tinyxml2 automatically, it is in the generated _deps folder.
 Use "#include "tinyxml2.h" " to use tinyxml2 in your project.

 Step 1:
 Install tinyxml2: